Min-Max Connected Multiway Cut: Introduction

 \subsection{Our Results}

 The NP-hardness of the min-max connected multiway cut on general graphs with at least four terminals follows using the proof of the NP-hardness of the min-max multiway cut by Svitkina and Tardos \cite{SvitkinaT:04} without any modification.
 Therefore, we focus our attention on either simpler graphs or fewer number of terminals.
-In particular, we show the following new results. \begin{itemize} \item We show that the min-max connected multiway cut problem is weakly NP-hard for three terminals on graphs of tree-width three.
-We also show the same weak NP-hardness for the (unconstrained) min-max multiway cut problem. \item We show that the min-max connected multiway cut problem remains weakly NP-hard on graphs of tree-width two if one allows arbitrary number of terminals. \item We give a pseudopolynomial algorithm for the weighted problem on trees complementing our hardness results for graphs of tree-width two. \item We give an FPTAS for the weighted problem on trees. \item We show that if the number of terminals is fixed, then the weighted problem is polynomial time solvable on trees.
-We do this by showing that the problem is FPT on trees when parameterized by the number of terminals. \item We give some evidence why the weighted problem might be hard even on trees by showing superpolynomial extension complexity for a natural polytope associated with the problem, thereby ruling out many natural LP formulations of polynomial size, and further, we show that an exact version of the weighted problem is NP-hard on trees.
+In particular, we show the following new results. \begin{itemize} \item We show that the min-max connected multiway cut problem is weakly NP-hard for three terminals on graphs of treewidth three.
+We also show the same weak NP-hardness for the (unconstrained) min-max multiway cut problem. \item We show that the min-max connected multiway cut problem remains weakly NP-hard on graphs of treewidth two if one allows arbitrary number of terminals. \item We show that the min-max connected multiway cut problem is $W[1]$-hard when paremeterized by the treewidth, or number of terminals, or both, for the case when the input weights are given in unary. \item We give a pseudopolynomial algorithm for the weighted problem on graphs of bounded treewidth.
+Our algorithm takes time $2^{\Oh{\tau^2}}N^{\Oh{\tau}}$ where the input size (in unary) is $N$ and the graph has treewidth $\tau$.
+This complements our hardness results, both (weak) NP-hardness and $W[1]$-hardness. \item We give an FPTAS for the weighted problem on bounded treewidth graphs. \item We show that if the number of terminals is fixed, then the weighted problem is polynomial time solvable on trees.
+We do this by showing that the problem is FPT on trees when parameterized by the number of terminals. \item We give some evidence why the weighted problem might be hard even on trees by showing superpolynomial extension complexity for a natural polytope associated with the problem, thereby ruling out many natural LP formulations of polynomial size, and further, we show that an exact version of the weighted problem is NP-hard on trees. \end{itemize}